NOTICE: Some local restaurant dining rooms have been temporarily closed, due to the Coronavirus.

 Elevated casual dining with a local flair:

 Another great restaurant in Coupeville is The Front Street Grill, located in a lovely setting right on the Cove so you can enjoy the view while savoring an awesome meal.
 Ciao, is where you’ll enjoy yummy Neapolitan style Italian food while enjoying a great view of the water from their upstairs deck.
-Pad Thai Restaurant combines a friendly atmosphere with authentic Thai cuisine.
+For island-inspired dining with great views of the Coupeville Ferry Terminal and Crocket Lake try Callen’s Restaurant.
+Callen’s is located about 3 miles south on S. Engle Road directly across from the ferry terminal.
+Just one block south the Pad Thai Restaurant combines a friendly atmosphere with authentic Thai cuisine.
 Beer, wine, steamed mussels, burgers, a variety of fish and chips and people watching are all popular at Toby’s Tavern.
 Toby’s is located on historic Front Street and also has a nice Penn Cove view.

 Additional dining options:

-Tee & Nee Cafe serves homemade quiche, sandwiches, and signature chili from the lower level of the big yellow building on Front Street with water views and cheerful service.
-The Knead and Feed, offers a short menu of outstanding home-cooked soups, sandwiches, and over-the-top baked goods.
+The Little Red Hen Bakery, offers a short menu of outstanding home-cooked soups, sandwiches, and over-the-top baked goods.
 Kapaw’s Iskreme is a staple of summer in Coupeville; just follow the scent of freshly prepared waffle cones or look for the line out the door any summer weekend and wait your turn for a cool cone.
 At the end of the dock in the historic red grain wharf, you’ll find a quaint coffee shop and casual lunch café.
 The Salty Mug is a popular local hangout for morning coffee and conversation.
 The Cove Café serves a casual lunchtime dining experience on the water.
 Sunshine Drip is another great option for coffee, lunch or light bites.
 Located just two blocks south of us on Main Street, it is most convenient for art students and weavers.

 Local Shops and Galleries: